 The first juicy section of the homepage appeals to everyone’s desire to secure some semblance of privacy in the world where Big Brother is obviously watching us.
 It seems from the description that Anon System is some sort of framework used to make your transactions secure and safe from the government and financial institutions.

-The platform seems, though it is never clearly stated, a crypto exchange of some sort, offering to trade in cryptocurrencies (probably spot trading), but also assets trade, CFD trade, and Forex.
+The Anon System platform seems to be, though it is never clearly stated, a crypto exchange of some sort as well, offering to trade in cryptocurrencies (probably spot trading), but also assets trade, CFD trade, and Forex.

-CFD trading is actually a form of betting.
-You don’t have to own cryptocurrency, but you can bet on the price going up or down.
+Crypto CFD trading is actually a form of betting.
+You don’t have to own cryptocurrency, but you can bet on the price going up or down and open long or short positions.
 It is very much similar to trading futures.
 CFD trading seems very simple, as with the right guess you make a profit, and if not, you lose your bet.

-Red flags start right here.
-First of all, in the world of crypto frauds, a lot can be gleaned from the way less than reputable platforms copy each other’s style.
-The look and feel of the website, the promises made, the honest attempt to warn you of the risks, the same signup forms, and copy-paste paid reviews spewing forth a lot of explanations that boil down to the following.
+In the world of crypto frauds, a lot can be gleaned from the way less than reputable platforms copy each other’s style.
+The look and feel of the website, user interface, the promises made, the honest attempt to warn you of the risks, the same signup forms, and copy-paste paid reviews spewing forth a lot of explanations that boil down to the following.

-There are no team details on the about us section, the only contact is through the form, no social media links.
+There are no team details on the about us section and the only contact is through the form.
+There are no social media links either.
 All other crypto exchange platforms have an extensive presence on Telegram and Twitter, and their customer service is transparent and accessible.

-So, while never stating it on the actual website of the platform, it is revealed on Trustpilot and other review sites that Anon System is a trading bot.
+So, while never stating it on the actual website of the platform, it is revealed on Trustpilot and other review sites that Anon System is an automated trading system.
 While those do exist, they are still in their infancy.
-No crypto trading bot is reliable.
+No cryptocurrency trading bot is reliable.

-They are not true AI expert systems, but simple automation tools which are useful to those deeply invested in trading, those who understand technical analysis, and those who are patiently into long-game of investment.
+They are not true AI expert systems, but simple automation trading tools which are useful to those deeply invested in trading, those who understand technical analysis and market signals, and those who are patiently into long-game of investment.

 Compared to similar fraudulent platforms, Bitcoin Champion and Bitcoin Circuit, Anon System’s website has a better copy but ultimately raises many red flags.
 Every legitimate crypto exchange transparently declares its fees.
-There are no free, zero transaction exchanges, and Anon System never explains how they make a profit if the is such a zero-fee policy involved.
+There are no frees, transaction exchanges cost nothing as well, and Anon System never explains how they make a profit if the is such a zero-fee policy involved.

-The lack of a mobile app is another red flag.
-Most crypto exchanges offer a mobile app, not only the biggest players on the market but also regular local exchanges.
+The lack of a mobile app is also giving off scammy vibes.
+Most reputable exchanges offer a mobile app (not only the biggest players on the cryptocurrency market but also regular local exchanges).
 Even the fake reviews report as one of the con arguments debatable ownership identity.

-If you are looking to earn money in crypto trading, it is much safer to look elsewhere.
-For the newbie investors, it is a much better approach to take their funds to Coinbase or Binance or another beginner-friendly platform.
+If you are looking to earn money in cryptocurrency trading, it is much safer to look elsewhere.
+For the newbie investors, it is a much better approach to take their funds to Coinbase or Binance, or another beginner-friendly platform.
 For those who just want to deposit their funds and see some yield, Celsius or BlockFi are the perfect solutions.

-Any trader who has at least intermediate knowledge and experience will surely stay clear of Anon System and seek their fortune on more reputable trading platforms, like KuCoin, Kraken.
-If you are really seeking trade robots, try Pionex.
+Any trader who has at least intermediate knowledge and experience will surely stay away from using the Anon System platform and seek their fortune on more reputable trading platforms, like KuCoin and Kraken.
+If you really want to trade cryptocurrencies and if you are interested in trading robots, try Pionex.